|

 How a beer is conditioned and handled has a great affect on its

 shelf-life.
-Beer conditioned in the bottle or cask still contains
+Beer conditioned in the bottle or cask still

 live, active yeast and should be drunk as soon as possible.
 Most

-larger scale, commercial beers have been filtered or pasteurized to
+larger scale, commercial beers have been filtered or pasteurized

 remove/kill the yeast and stabilize the product for the longer

 storage times encountered in the retail world.
-In any case, stored
+In any case,

 beer should never be exposed to heat or strong light.